../inc/models/wu-plan.php - **apply_filters** <code>(line 374)

 I think the support system would be an good addition as an add-on.
 I’m always concerned with data being sent to third-party to make things easier, but that may lead to sacrificing privacy, reliability, and customization.

 I agree that MarketPress is a product in it’s own right, and shouldn’t be developed.
 Something to maybe look into are the payment gateways within MarketPress.
 You stated in the past you’re developing a Stripe Connect plugin, which is great!
 I know MarketPress has PayPal Chained Payments, WePay and a few others.
 This may shorten future development time if your goal is to develop additional payment add-ons for a multisite where unique payment API keys are generated for the platform, and the multisite owner can take a percentage if they can/want.
-I have little experience with MarketPress and it’s been a while, so my knowledge may not apply here.in reply to: About WPMUDEV's Announcement and WP Ultimo11 months, 3 weeks ago goldenticketParticipant
+I have little experience with MarketPress and it’s been a while, so my knowledge may not apply here.in reply to: About WPMUDEV's Announcement and WP Ultimo1 year, 2 months ago goldenticketParticipant

 There’s no reason why you can’t limit usage based in custom post types for the appointments.
 Just register the custom post type with WP-Ultimo.
 Then, create the code necessary to enforce those limits; show a message to the site owners and site customers when they hit the quota.
 You can find more information in WP-Ultimo’s actions.md file under the class-wu-plans-limits.php and limits-and-quotas.php files.